 .22 CALIBER AIR RIFLES

 The .22 caliber pellet has a large gain in weight and size over both the .177 cal and .20 cal and has the most down range knockdown power of the 3.
 One drawback of the .22 cal pellet is that it has the shortest range of the 3 calibers.
 The effective range of this caliber is around 45-50 yards depending on the pellet.
 However, you can get within 50 yards of most varmint so range should not be an issue.
 If you are going after larger pests such as jack rabbit, crow, wood chucks (wild), racoon and others a .22 cal air rifle is going to be your best choice because of its tremendous knock down power.

 Several different manufacturers such as RWS, Gamo, and Tech Force make .22 cal air rifles and usually make both .177 and .22 cal versions of their more popular models.
 If the primary use of your air rifle is going to be hunting then go with a .22 cal unless your primary prey is at a distance of 55 yards or more.
-If your prey is at longer distances make sure you get a powerful .22 cal rifle such as the RWS 34 with Scope .22 cal air rifle or the Tech Force 99 .22 cal with scope.
+If your prey is at longer distances make sure you get a powerful .22 cal rifle such as the RWS 34 with Scope .22 cal air rifle.
 Get something that is at least 800 FPS.
 To view our selection of .22 cal air rifles click here.